2015 Edward & Sally Van Lier Arts Fellowships Request for Proposals

-Advancing the Professional Development of Disadvantaged Young Artists at the Pre-College Level in All Artistic Disciplines
+Advancing the Professional Development of Young Artists at the Post-College Level in All Artistic Disciplines

-We will award grants to a small number of organizations to provide two or more fellowships to talented young people for training and related costs for up to three years.
-The purpose of the fellowships is to help young artists achieve a significant career development milestone, such as acceptance into a conservatory, a professional company, or another advanced training program.
-Grants will range up to a maximum of $90,000 for each organization, depending upon the number and size of fellowships covered.
-The Fund will contribute up to $10,000 a year per individual fellowship.
-(For example, an organization may request $80,000, $40,000 for each of two years to assist four or more fellows.)
-We will also cover a limited amount of organizational costs.
+We will award grants of up to three years to a small number of arts groups to sponsor two or more artist fellowships.
+The purpose of the fellowships is to help young working artists achieve a significant professional credit that can lead to future career opportunities.
+Grants will range up to a maximum of $150,000 for each organization, depending upon the number and size of fellowships covered.
+The Fund will contribute up to $25,000 a year per individual fellowship.
+(For example, a group might request $150,000, $75,000 for each of two years, to assist three or more fellows.)
+We also will cover a limited amount of organizational costs.

-Two major goals of The Trust’s Arts and Culture Program are:
+Two major goals of The New York Community Trust’s arts program are:

-- Promoting diversity, equity, and access in the arts; and
+- Promoting diversity, equity, and access in and to the arts; and

-- Developing talented young minority and disadvantaged artists.
+- Developing talented young, culturally diverse, and disadvantaged artists.

 - Pre-College—The period of training and self-development to prepare for college, conservatory, or advanced professional training.